Chaga Mushroom Identification. What Does Birch Tree Chaga Look Like?

 The Chaga fungus is in fact a type of white rot fungus attacking the heartwood of the tree.
 Learn how to identify Chaga and what trees do chaga grow on because it can grow on many different species of trees in the forest and can easily be mistaken for other types of fungi or growth.
 Before we understand what chaga looks like, let's start by identify what false chaga looks like.
 Below are examples of fool's chaga that are often mistaken for chaga fungus.

-There is a lot of confusion as to what trees chaga grows on.
+There is a lot of confusion around mushrooms that grow on birch trees.
 Chaga should only be harvested from living white or yellow Birch trees.
 Never harvest chaga from dead or fallen trees, also known as 'dead chaga' will appear black inside and out and will most likely contaminated with mycotoxins.

 Does Chaga Grow on Poplar Trees?

 Does chaga grow on aspen tree?
 Yes, and a host of other species as well including poplar.
 Avoid chaga trees that look similar to Birch, specially Aspen, Popular, Beech trees.
-Chaga on trees that are not Birch do not contain the highly prized betulinic acid which only comes from Birch and does not offer the same medical quality as Birch Chaga does.
+The fruiting body of Chaga on a host tree that is not Birch does not contain the highly prized betulinic acid which only comes from Birch and does not offer the same medical quality as Birch Chaga does.

 Chaga vs. Burl